rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 If you are changing `System.Material` specifically, you can also update the properties associated with the material itself.
 Select the option `For material, update density, face styles, etc.`.

-The properties are processed in the order in the table.
-You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
-Only one row can be moved at a time.
-The delete button, also at the top of the form, removes selected rows.

-Note the textbox adjacent to the `Edit` button is a representation of the table settings in `JSON` format.
-You can edit it if you want, but the form is probably easier to use.

-EXPERIMENTAL: Direct edit using Windows Structured Storage for fast execution.
-If you want to try this out, select the option `Edit properties outside Solid Edge`.

-There are certain items Solid Edge presents as properties, but do not actually reside in a Structured Storage 'Property Stream'.
-As such, they are not accesible using this technique.
-There are quite a few of these, mostly related to materials, for example density, fill style, etc. The only two that Housekeeper (but not Structured Storage) currently supports are `System.Material` and `System.Sheet Metal Gage`.

 **Expressions**

 ![Expression Editor](My%20Project/media/expression_editor.png)

 An `expression` is similar to a formula in Excel.
 Expressions enable more complex manipulations of the `Replace` string.
 To create one, click the `Expression Editor` button on the input editor form.

 You can perform string processing, create logical expressions, do arithmetic, and, well, almost anything.
-The avaialable functions are listed below.
+The available functions are listed below.
 Like Excel, the expression must return a value.
 Nested functions are the norm for complex manipulations.
 Unlike Excel, multi-line text is allowed, which can make the code more readable.

 You can check your expression using the `Test` button.
 If there are undefined variables, for example `%{Custom.Engineer}`, it prompts you for a value.
 You can `Save` or `Save As` your expression with the buttons provided.
 Retreive them with the `Saved Expressions` drop-down.
 That drop-down comes with a few examples.
-You can study those to start getting the hang of it.
+You can study those to get the hang of it.
 To learn more, click the `Help` button.
 That opens a web site with lots of useful information, and links to more.

 Available functions

 `concat()`, `contains()`, `convert()`, `count()`, `countBy()`, `dateAdd()`, `dateTime()`, `dateTimeAsEpoch()`, `dateTimeAsEpochMs()`, `dictionary()`,`distinct()`, `endsWith()`, `extend()`, `first()`, `firstOrDefault()`, `format()`, `getProperties()`, `getProperty()`, `humanize()`, `if()`, `in()`, `indexOf()`, `isGuid()`, `isInfinite()`, `isNaN()`, `isNull()`, `isNullOrEmpty()`, `isNullOrWhiteSpace()`, `isSet()`, `itemAtIndex()`, `jObject()`, `join()`, `jPath()`, `last()`, `lastIndexOf()`, `lastOrDefault()`, `length()`, `list()`, `listOf()`, `max()`, `maxValue()`, `min()`, `minValue()`, `nullCoalesce()`, `orderBy()`, `padLeft()`, `parse()`, `parseInt()`, `regexGroup()`, `regexIsMatch()`, `replace()`, `retrieve`, `reverse()`, `sanitize()`, `select()`, `selectDistinct()`, `setProperties()`, `skip()`, `Sort()`, `Split()`, `startsWith()`, `store()`, `substring()`, `sum()`, `switch()`, `take()`, `throw()`, `timeSpan()`, `toDateTime()`, `toLower()`, `toString()`, `toUpper()`, `try()`, `tryParse()`, `typeOf()`, `where()`

+**Edit Outside Solid Edge (Experimental)**

+Direct edit using Windows Structured Storage for fast execution.
+If you want to try this out, select the option `Edit properties outside Solid Edge`.

+There are certain items Solid Edge presents as properties, but do not actually reside in a Structured Storage 'Property Stream'.
+As such, they are not accesible using this technique.
+There are quite a few of these, mostly related to materials, for example density, fill style, etc. The only two that Housekeeper (but not Structured Storage) currently supports are `System.Material` and `System.Sheet Metal Gage`.

 ### Edit variables
 Adds, changes, and/or exposes variables.
 The information is entered on the Input Editor.
 Access the form using the `Edit` button.